-I came across a recently published article by the Bank of England on how to teach kids financial education.
+I came across a recently published article by the Bank of England on financial education for children.

 If you’d like to read the article, you can click here.